-The bilge switch turns on the bilge pump to remove excess water from the bottom of the boat.
-The pump turns on or off by pressing and releasing the button.
-There is a bilge pump near the rudder and one in the front.
+The "BILGE" switch turns on the bilge pump to remove excess water from the bottom of the boat.
+There is a bilge pump near the rudder and one in the front of the 206 Ski.
 When you turn the switch on, the pump(s) will operate and run for several moments to "sense" if there is water in the bilge.
 If there is water in the bilge, the pump(s) remains on until the water is pumped out.
 If there is no water in the bilge, the pump(s) will turn off.
 If you want immediate pump action, turn the switch off and then back on again.
 The pump(s) will turn on periodically to determine if there is water in the bilge.
 If so, they will remain on until the water is pumped out.